tuannguyen2208nat/demo_web_sach_trade/README.md

-"This website is created for people to exchange books with each other.
+This website is created for people to exchange books with each other.
 The website's name is "Sách Trace"